tdarth/HousingCommands/README.md

 ### Method #1
 Typing /ct import HousingCommands
+> The mod may not always be updated here.

 ### Method #2
 Clicking the green Code Button, extracting the zip, and dragging the file into your Modules Folder.